Kubernetes resource placement from hub cluster to member clusters

 - Cluster changes, including:

-- A new cluster becoming eligible might trigger placement if it meets the placement policy, for example, a
+- A new cluster becoming eligible can trigger placement if the new cluster meets the placement policy, for example, a

 PickAll

-policy. - A cluster with a placement is removed from the fleet will attempt to replace all affected workloads without affecting their other placements.
+policy. - A cluster with a placement is removed from the fleet.
+Depending on the policy, the scheduler attempts to place all affected workloads on remaining clusters without affecting existing placements.

-- A new cluster becoming eligible might trigger placement if it meets the placement policy, for example, a
+- A new cluster becoming eligible can trigger placement if the new cluster meets the placement policy, for example, a

 Resource-only changes (updating the resources or updating the ResourceSelector